zNaLa/docs/docs/FAQ-doc4.md

 Instructions on how to host this is on [Moosic's wiki](https://github.com/Repulser/Moosic/wiki).

 ### Can Rythm stream the video of the song that is being played?
-No, Discord does not allow bots to use `Go Live` feature.
+No, Discord does not allow bots to use the `Go Live` feature.

 ### How is it possible for Rythm to be in so many servers all in once?
 Discord allows bots in over `2,000` servers to use a feature called `Sharding`.